breaking-boot/verify/README.md

 Verify fixes this, giving you numbered outputs on your test cases, making it easier to locate test headers and _verify_ result, saving you time _and_ frustration.

+Happy with your test results?
+Great!
+Submitting the graded version is just a 'y' key away.

 ---

 ## ✅ Requirements